anyscale/madewithml.github.io/_courses/applied-ml-in-production.md

 </div>
 <hr class="mt-0">

-A guide and code-driven case study on MLOps for software engineers, data scientists and product managers.
+A hands-on course on MLOps for software engineers, data scientists and product managers.
 We will be developing an end-to-end ML feature, from product → ML → production, with open source tools.

 <div class="alert info" role="alert">
   <span style="text-align: left;">